Agentic-Trust-Layer/agentic-trust/apps/name-validation/README.md

-# ENS Validation Service
+# Name Validation Service

-A simple Express service that processes ENS validation requests for agents.
-The validator reads validation requests from the validation registry contract, validates that agent ENS names exist and are owned by the correct agent accounts, and submits validation responses with a score of 100 for valid agents.
+A simple Express service that processes name validation requests for agents.
+The validator reads validation requests from the validation registry contract, validates that agent names exist and are owned by the correct agent accounts, and submits validation responses with a score of 100 for valid agents.

 ## Features

 - Reads validation requests from the validation registry contract
 - Filters for unprocessed requests matching the validator address
-- Validates agent ENS names exist and are owned by agent accounts
+- Validates agent names exist and are owned by agent accounts
 - Submits validation responses with score 100 for valid agents
 - Processes all pending validation requests in a single run